skip to main content

 PhD Program Overview

-The School of Medicine at Texas A&M University is part of a vibrant group of 17 schools and colleges and 92 doctoral programs on a contiguous campus.
+The College of Medicine at Texas A&M University is part of a vibrant group of 17 schools and colleges and 92 doctoral programs on a contiguous campus.
 Annual research expenditures at TAMU exceed $1.1 billion, making this central Texas land grant university a research powerhouse.
-An undergraduate enrollment of ~53,000 students provides ample opportunity for graduate students to work with and train teams of undergraduates, and to develop their own skills as educators and mentors.
+An undergraduate enrollment of ~53,000 students provides ample opportunity for graduate students to work with and train teams of undergraduates, and to develop their skills as educators and mentors.

 Former trainees are scientists at academic institutions as well as pharmaceutical and biotechnology companies, educators, entrepreneurs, engaged in advocacy and health policy and scientific writing.
-Trainees find professional advancement in increasingly diverse arenas that need the analytic and communications skills of trained biomedical scientists.
+Trainees find professional advancement in increasingly diverse arenas that need the analytic and communication skills of trained biomedical scientists.

 Research Areas